readthedocs/readthedocs.org/docs/user/build-customization.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Projects can use `uv <https://github.com/astral-sh/uv/>`__, to install Python dependencies, usually reducing the time taken to install compared to pip, possibly dramatically.
+Projects can use `uv <https://github.com/astral-sh/uv/>`__, to install Python dependencies, usually reducing the time taken to install compared to pip.
 Take a look at the following example: